Applying

 If you're studying for general interest, professional purposes, or to gain entry to a degree program, submit these documents with your application:

-Note Before submitting your application, please check that the unit is available in our semester timetable and that you meet unit prerequisites per our handbook.
+Before submitting your application, please check that the unit is available in our teaching timetable and that you meet unit prerequisites per our handbook.

 Graduate Certificate